Stunning Celebrity Portraits by Robert Mapplethorpe on View - The Magic in the Muse

 The Magic in the Muse exhibition – Robert Mapplethorpe Portraits at the Bowes Museum

-As it often happens in contemporary world, the more controversial and nude/pornographic-inclined works tend to overshadow anything else an artist does, and steal the spotlight from other works.
+As it often happens in the contemporary world, the more controversial and nude/pornographic-inclined works tend to overshadow anything else an artist does, and steal the spotlight from other works.
 Well, this show will remedy that trend.
 The Magic in the Muse exhibition will showcase a selection of Robert Mapplethorpe’s stunning portraits of musicians, artists, and some of the most influential figures who were part of the artist’s wider circle of friends in the 70s and 80s.
 The pieces were carefully drawn and selected from the collection of Artist Rooms, owned by the Tate and the National Galleries of Scotland.
 The images displayed will feature prominent names like Andy Warhol, Iggy Pop, Arnold Schwarzenegger, David Hockney, and the artist’s companion, Patti Smith.
 The exhibition is on view until April 24, 2016, at the Bowes Museum in County Durham in North East England.

 All images used for illustrative purposes only